Skip to main content

 Contents

-When any child or young person has been admitted to an acute general hospital ward with associated emotional and mental health issues, be that planned or unplanned, they, their parent or carer or legal guardian and the admitting ward staff should have clarity regarding the roles and responsibilities of CAMHS and the nature and frequency of contact that can be expected.
+When any child or young person has been admitted to an acute general hospital ward with associated emotional and mental health issues, be that planned or unplanned; they, their parent, carer or legal guardian and the admitting ward colleagues should have clarity regarding the roles and responsibilities of CAMHS and the nature and frequency of contact that can be expected.

 • maintain the safety and well-being of the child or young person through a timely assessment, risk assessment and care and crisis plan